Internships and Career Opportunities

 Please contact firstname.lastname@example.org for information about employment sessions and/or to register for a one-on-one informational session with a recruiting staff member.

 Note: The Recruitment and Employment Center does not provide job search assistance (resume critique, practice interviews, etc.).
-For these services please work with Cornell Career Services and the career offices of your undergraduate colleges or professional schools.
+For these services please work with Cornell Career Services and the career office of your college or school.

 Other Employment Resources for Students with Disabilities